pedrolucasp/kind-examples/README.md

   frontend, acting as a reverse proxy
 - A deployment for each of the backend and frontend, which is running the pods

-We can now, do some checks, for example, let's assess where each thing is running, since we defined a couple of worker nodes:
+We can now, do some checks, for example, assess where each component is running, since we defined a couple of worker nodes:

 ```bash
 % kubectl get pods -o wide